Travellers at Aoraki Mount Cook in New Zealand

 NZ Travel Podcast – Solo Travel Interview with Susan

 We chat with Susan for just under half an hour, listen to the interview here by clicking on the SoundCloud file below.
-There’s also a full transcript of the interview on this page including pictures from her trip.
+There’s also a full transcript of the interview on this page including lots of pictures from her trip.

 Listen to the Interview with Susan here